docsforadobe/illustrator-scripting-guide/docs/introduction/scriptingLanguageSupport.md

 The CC JavaScript scripting interface allows for limited scripting for plug-ins.
 A plug-in can define a command, with an event and notifier, and a handler that performs some action.
 A JavaScript script can then use the `app.sendScriptMessage()` method to send parameters to that plug-in-defined command, and receive a plug-in-defined response.

-For example, the Adobe Custom Workspace plug-in defines a command “Switch Workspace”.
+For example, the Adobe Custom Workspace plug-in defines a command "Switch Workspace".
 A script can invoke this command with the following code

 ```default
 result = app.sendScriptMessage (